The Patriot Post® · Antifa v. Alt-Right in Charlottesville — and America

 Charlottesville is the site of Declaration of Independence author Thomas Jefferson’s Monticello home, which sits just above the town, and his beloved University of Virginia.
 Just beyond Monticello is James Monroe’s Highland home place.
 To the north is Montpelier, home of our Constitution’s author, James Madison.
 To the west is Lexington, home of Washington and Lee University and Virginia Military Institute — and burial place of Virginia sons Robert E. Lee and Thomas “Stonewall” Jackson.
 Northeast is George Washington’s Mount Vernon, and the home of George Mason.
 To the east are Richmond, Williamsburg, Jamestown and Yorktown — the final battle site of the American Revolution.

-Despite being the epicenter of such extraordinary history, Charlottesville is also lorded over by a disgraceful mayor, Mike Signer, and his Leftist city council — a group of Berkeley wannabes who have led local historical purges of both Thomas Jefferson and Robert E. Lee.
+Despite being the epicenter of such extraordinary history, Charlottesville is also lorded over by a disgraceful mayor, Mike Signer, and his leftist city council — a group of Berkeley wannabes who have led local historical purges of both Thomas Jefferson and Robert E. Lee.

-The riot Signer helped seed, was a clash between sociopathic forces — the antifa movement, the ironically self-styled “anti-fascists” leading the Leftist anarcho-communist intifada against anyone supporting Liberty or any economic system other than socialism, and the alt-right, an anarcho-fascist fringe movement of white supremacists.
+The riot Signer helped seed, was a clash between sociopathic forces — the antifa movement, the ironically self-styled “anti-fascists” leading the leftist anarcho-communist intifada against anyone supporting Liberty or any economic system other than socialism, and the alt-right, an anarcho-fascist fringe movement of white supremacists.
 Notably the alt-right racists had an ACLU-defended permit for their protest hate speech.
 The antifa socialists and black supremacists showed up in mass without a permit.

-Eight years of racial antagonism and division by Barack Obama and his radical Democrat regime led to mass riots in more than 20 American urban centers, fomented by Leftist groups operating under the banners of Occupy Wall Street, Black Lives Matter, antifa, et al. That violence erupted in Oakland, Akron and Pittsburgh in 2009; Santa Cruz, Oakland and Los Angeles in 2010; Oakland in 2011; Chicago and Anaheim in 2012; Brooklyn in 2013; Ferguson and New York City in 2014; Baltimore in 2015; Anaheim, Chicago, St. Paul, Milwaukee, Charlotte, Standing Rock, Oakland and Portland in 2016; and DC, Berkeley, Anaheim, Berkeley part 2, Berkeley part 3, Olympia and Portland in 2017.
+Eight years of racial antagonism and division by Barack Obama and his radical Democrat Party machine led to mass riots in more than 20 American urban centers, fomented by leftist groups operating under the banners of Occupy Wall Street, Black Lives Matter, antifa, et al. That violence erupted in Oakland, Akron and Pittsburgh in 2009; Santa Cruz, Oakland and Los Angeles in 2010; Oakland in 2011; Chicago and Anaheim in 2012; Brooklyn in 2013; Ferguson and New York City in 2014; Baltimore in 2015; Anaheim, Chicago, St. Paul, Milwaukee, Charlotte, Standing Rock, Oakland and Portland in 2016; and DC, Berkeley, Anaheim, Berkeley part 2, Berkeley part 3, Olympia and Portland in 2017.

 Obama was very intentional and deliberate in achieving his objective to lower the bar on racial division triggers in order to create discord and shore up his dependent constituencies.